Generic name: tobramycin (inhalation) [ toe-bra-MY-sin ]

 Dosage forms: inhalation capsule (28 mg), inhalation solution (60 mg/mL; 75 mg/mL)

 What is tobramycin inhalation?

-Tobramycin inhalation is inhaled into the lungs using a nebulizer.
+Tobramycin is an antibiotic that is inhaled into the lungs using a nebulizer.
 Tobramycin inhalation is used to treat lung infections in patients with cystic fibrosis.

 Tobramycin inhalation may also be used for purposes not listed in this medication guide.